Finding / sharing links to sources:

 Stable links to specific books are located at the bottom of a book's record page.

-The Primo catalog offers a stable link option as well.
+Quick Search offers a stable link option as well.
 It's easier to find since it is near the book's title and includes a graphic of a link above the word "permalink."

 JSTOR includes a stable link near the name of the article.
 The word "stable" is visible in the URL.